zhixin9001/2021-SAA/note/tips.md

 - Deregistration,
     - By default, 300 seconds
 - cross-zone load balancing, az as min unit -> instance as min unit
+    - default: Application Load Balancer is enabled
+    - default: Network Load Balancer is disabled
+    - Classic Load Balancer, by cli: disabled, by consle: enabled
 - Elastic Load Balancing logs
     - time the request was received, the client's IP address,latencies, request paths, and server responses.
 - ELB can only balance traffic in one region and not across multiple regions.
 ### Network
 - types
     - AWS Direct Connect, establish a dedicated network connection from your premises to AWS. expensive, and takes a few days to a few months to setup
+        - does not support encrypted network connectivity
     - AWS Direct Connect plus VPN, combine one or more AWS Direct Connect with the Amazon VPC VPN.
 This combination provides an IPsec-encrypted, reduces network costs, increases bandwidth throughput, and provides a more consistent network.
     - AWS Site-to-Site VPN, securely connect your on-premises network or branch office site to your VPC.
         - IPsec VPN connection